utdata/icj-setting-up/windows-01.md

 $ git config --global user.email "email@example.com"
 ```

-You will want to use the same email to create your Github account next.
+You will want to use the same email to create your GitHub account next.

-### Set up Github
+### Set up GitHub

-If you don't already have a Github account, go to [github.com/](http://github.com/) and create an account.
+If you don't already have a GitHub account, go to [github.com/](http://github.com/) and create an account.

 - Choose your username carefully.
 Avoid using upper case characters or special characters because this will become part of a URL later.
 Don't make the name specific to this class.
-This is your personal Github profile FOREVER.
+This is your personal GitHub profile FOREVER.

-### Saving your Github credentials
+### Saving your GitHub credentials

-There are ways you can tell your computers to save your Github username/password.
+There are ways you can tell your computers to save your GitHub username/password.
 If you are using your own machine, I suggest this first one, setting up SSH keys.
 If that proves difficult, try the second option.

 I use [these directions to create SSH keys](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on my machine so I'm never asked for a password.
 But heed this advice: